Leon0605/sopra-fs25-group-05-server/README.md

     When starting to use more sensitive data it would make sense to increase the security of the application with things like Cookies, 2FA, etc.

 ## Authors and acknowledgments
+### Authors

+- Christopher Robert Traill: Team Leader, Frontend Developer
+- Nikola Pavlovic: Backend Developer
+- Andy de Vantéry: Frontend Developer
+- Leon Matteo Schwager: Backend Developer

+### Acknowledgments
+This project was developed as part of the [Software Engineering Lab FS25](https://hasel.dev/teachings/fs25-sopra/) at the University of Zurich.

+Special thanks to our teaching assistant Ambros Eberhard for his continuous feedback and guidance throughout the project.
 ## License